AIIrondev/Converter/README.md

 ### Option 1: Use Pre-built Executable (Recommended)
 1. Download `AudioFormatConverter.exe` from releases
 2. Double-click to launch the GUI
+3. Select media type (Audio or Video)
-3. Add your input folders, select formats, and convert!
+4. Add your input folders, select formats, and convert!

 ### Option 2: Build from Source
 1. Clone this repository